FranklinArruda/FranklinArruda/README.md

 BSc in Computing & IT (CCT College Dublin).
 I work with **networking, cloud infrastructure, system security and software development**.
 I focus on building systems that are **secure, reliable, and practical, nothing more, nothing less.**

-Solve problems by is what truly challenges me and keeps me motivated despite the challenges along the way.
+Solving problems is what truly challenges me despite the setbacks along the way.
 ###